 If a reconnaissance attempt upon any particular enemy naval unit, stack or task force is successful, all of the enemy naval units within that same hex are collectively and immediately subject to a Flotilla Sighting Report.
-As such, the reconnoitered player must secretly roll one die (6-sided) and compare the result with the Flotilla Sighting Report table (below).
-That die roll indicates the amount (and nature) of information that must be provided to the reconnoitering player.
-But a reconnoitered player is only required to render one Flotilla Sighting Report per successful reconnaissance attempt:
+As such, the reconnoitred player must secretly roll one die (6-sided) and compare the result with the Flotilla Sighting Report table (below).
+That die roll indicates the amount (and nature) of information that must be provided to the reconnoitring player.
+But, a reconnoitred player is only required to render one Flotilla Sighting Report per successful reconnaissance attempt:

-FLOTILLA SIGHTING REPORT (1D6) 1 # of ships + or - 50% (no type is required).
-2 # of ships + or - 25% (no type is required).
-3 # of named and unnamed ships + or - 50% (by type).
-4 # of named and unnamed ships or - 25% (by type).
-5 # of named and unnamed ships (by type).
-6 # of named and unnamed ships (by type and by name, if any). round next v STP's single "name ctions may be either ed up or down to the whole number.
-Each "point" counts as a ship.
-If no "type" or " is required, a false ame may be stated.
+- 1 = # of ships + or 50% (no type is required). - 2 = # of ships + or 25% (no type is required). - 3 = # of named and unnamed ships + or 50% (by type). - 4 = # of named and unnamed ships + or 25% (by type). - 5 = # of named and unnamed ships (by type). - = # of named and unnamed ships (by type and by name, if any).